Mortgage Repayment

 What is a Stamp duty?

-Special Stamp Duty (SSD):
+Special Stamp Duty (SSD)

-Effective since 20 Nov.
+Effective 20 Nov.
 2010, an SSD will be levied on any residential property, either owned by an individual or company and resold within 24 months (if the property was acquired on or after 20 November 2010, and before 27 October 2012) or within 36 months (if the property was acquired on or after 27 October 2012).

 Ad valorem stamp duty (AVD)